Прочитайте текст и выполните задание в учебнике с. 78 упр. 2b

 are eating the food too, which could seriously damage them.
 Most countries have

 now banned the use of these chemicals in their plastics.
-But some - like Russia and the US - still use some dangerous
+But some - like Russia and the US

 F. On 26